jhychan/parsec-cloud-host/readme.md

 # Parsec Cloud Host using PowerShell DSC
-Configure a cloud-hosted parsec VM in using PowerShell DSC.
+Configure a cloud-hosted parsec machine in using PowerShell DSC.

 Largly based on the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).

+There is no requirement for the machine to be cloud hosted - it could just as well be a physical machine elsewhere in your home.

 # Status
 Still in a very alpha state, so not quite on par with the Parsec Cloud Preparation Tool.
 Nvidia driver install and parsec post-install config are the key functions still being worked on.

 # How to use this
-1. Build a Window Server 2016 or Server 2019 machine.
-This module supports:
+## Build a machine
+This module is targeted at Window Server 2016/2019 machines.
+This requirement is soft however - the functional requirement is for DSC 5.0 and above which is only available on machines that have Windows Management Framework 5.1 and above.
+This means the module should support Windows 10 as well (not tested).

+Cloud provider and GPU list:
-  - Azure (M60)
+ - Azure
+  - Tesla M60
-  - AWS (K520, M60, P4, T4)
+ - AWS
-  - GCP (P4, T4)
+  - GRID K520
+  - Tesla M60
+  - Tesla P4
+  - Tesla T4
+ - Google Cloud
+  - Tesla P4
+  - Tesla T4
-  - Paperspace (P4000, P5000)
+ - Paperspace
+  - Quadro P4000
+  - Quadro P5000
+ - Anything else
-  - Anything else (you have to manually install NVidia drivers)
+  - You will have to manually install GPU drivers

+## Apply the Configuration
-2. Start PowerShell with **administrator** privileges, then run the following (you can copy paste the entire block including comments):
+Start PowerShell with **administrator** privileges, then copy-and-paste the following command block:
 ```powershell
 # Force TLS 1.2, allow arbitrary script execution just for this session
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12